csmangum/AgentMeaning/Introduction.md

 In the modern view of computation, algorithms are often reduced to mere utilities—finite processes for mapping input to output.
 But when assembled with intention, when given a goal beyond mechanical transformation, algorithms begin to resemble **organs**.
 Each has a purpose.
 Each processes its own kind of input.
 And together, when arranged into a system, they form something greater—**a body**.

 A body is not just a collection of parts.
-It is a **system of interdependent functions**.
+It is a **system of interdependent functions**—a living compression ecology where each component plays a vital role in preserving and transforming meaning.
 The lungs take in.
 The blood moves.
 The brain encodes.
 The liver distills.
 The voice expresses.
 None of these on their own can be said to "live."
 But together, they **preserve and transform identity**, forming a living continuity across constant change.

 This research presents a computational system built on this metaphor: a system composed of algorithmic organs, arranged into a **loop of transformation**, aimed not at optimizing a score or replicating bytes, but at **preserving meaning** as information moves through form after form.